jordaneremieff/djantic/README.md

 schema = PydanticUser.schema()
 ```

-Th schema call above would return something like this:
+The schema call above would return something like this:

 ```python
 {